Best Massage Therapy Schools In North Carolina | Cost, Requirement & How To Apply

 Located in Murphy, TCCC offers two massage options.
 The two-semester, 44-hour certificate program meets state requirements.

-READ ALSO: Best Music Schools In Maryland | Cost, Requirements, & How To Apply
+READ ALSO: 15 Best Culinary Schools in Wisconsin | Cost, Requirements, How to Apply

 Students also take a performance-based massage course, writing and inquiry, and a psychology course.
 In the Advanced Skills of Massage class, they learn neuromuscular therapy, sports massage, soft tissue relaxation, spa treatments, oriental therapy, and energy techniques.